kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 - Shortening of the forearm.
 - Possible bruising on dorsal aspect.
 - Check for median nerve involvement (tingling/numbness in index and middle fingers).
-*Radiological features (X‑ray)*
+*Radiological features (X-ray)*
 - Transverse fracture line about 2.5 cm proximal to distal articular surface of radius.
 - Dorsal and upward displacement, with dorsal tilt of distal fragment.
 - Sometimes fracture of ulnar styloid process.
 ]